YottaDB/YDBDoc/MessageRecovery/errors.rst

 LKRUNDOWN
 -------------------------

-LKRUNDOWN, Error during lock database rundown
+LKRUNDOWN, Error during LOCK database rundown

 Run Time Error: This indicates that the process encountered an error when it attempted to release its LOCKs as part of image termination.